Child-on-Child Abuse - It's NOT Banter!

 Our aim is to educate all students on appropriate behaviours, attitudes, and languages.
 Inappropriate behaviours, attitudes and languages can contribute to a culture of sexual harassment which could lead to sexual violence as presented in the pyramid below.

-Age-appropriate assemblies have already been conducted at school to all students and staff have received training and will be:
+Age-appropriate assemblies are conducted in school for all students and staff receive training and reminders about child-on-child abuse and will be:

 - ‘Calling Out’ students whose behaviour, attitude and language are unacceptable/harmful.